3 Ways Sauna House is Striving to be a Sustainable Business

-The conversation around health and wellness shouldn’t focus solely on mental and physical well being.
-It’s so much bigger and more connected.
-So businesses in this industry have a responsibility to address their environmental, social, and economic impacts.
+The conversation around health and wellness shouldn’t focus solely on mental and physical well being — it’s so much bigger and more connected.
+Businesses in this industry have a responsibility to address their environmental, social, and economic impacts, and we're striving to do our part.

 So what about Sauna House, your new favorite hang out?
 Well, no one is perfect, and we certainly don’t claim to be, but we’re trying.
 Let’s spare the greenwashing schtick, I want to be honest with you about what we’re doing, where we’re going, and where we fall short.

 I for one, love it.
-Don’t believe me, check my transcripts.
+Don’t believe me?
+Check my transcripts.
 But the cold hard truth is that spas use a lot of resources.
-We have a cold pool that holds over 400 gallons of water, 5 showers, heated furniture and a sauna with 2, 12 kilowatt electric heaters.
+We have a cold plunge pool that holds over 400 gallons of water, 5 showers, heated furniture and a sauna with 2, 12 kilowatt electric heaters.
 That’s a lot of power and water.
 Adding solar energy to our building is in the cards, shooting for 2020 which will offset that consumption, but there isn’t a date set in stone.

 In the meantime, we look for ways everyday to be a little more sustainable.
 All of our shower heads are low flow to reduce water use.
 There is no single use plastic in our facility, only compostables, which are picked up weekly and processed at a local, commercial composting facility.
 We have small cotton hand towels in the bathrooms to avoid paper towel waste or electric hand dryers, and all of our cleaning products are organic.
 Our landscaping is cared for by Clean Air Lawn Care.
 This company uses organic treatments and clean solar powered equipment to keep Sauna House neat and tidy without dumping harmful chemicals into the ground or emitting noxious gas fumes into the atmosphere.